aaron-631/ReconForge/README.md

 ### 🧬 Wildcard DNS Auto-Detection

 Before launching subdomain brute-forcing, the script generates a unique random subdomain and checks if the target resolves it.
-If a response is received, **wildcard DNS behavior is detected**, and the scan is skipped to avoid invalid results — saving time and avoiding noise.
+If a response is received, **wildcard DNS behavior is detected**, and the scan is skipped to avoid invalid results.

 ### 🧪 Dry-Run Command Preview Mode

 With the `--dry-run` flag, you can preview **every command the script will execute** (including dynamic arguments) without running them.
-This is ideal for audits, testing, and reviewing how a scan will behave in different environments.

 ### 📊 Dual-Format Reporting (Markdown + HTML)